UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 ### Database Migrations

 Migrations will be run automatically on deployment.
 If a migration needs to be rolled back for any reason there are two options:
-1. Create an new inverse migration and deploy that
+1. Create a new inverse migration and deploy that
 2. Generate and run a rollback script
    1. Check out the same commit locally
    2. [Install EF Core CLI tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet) if you haven't already